nedbat/coveragepy/doc/trouble.rst

 .. :history: 20150124T160800, remove obsolete stuff.

-Coverage works well, and I want it to properly measure any Python program, but there are some situations it can't cope with.
+Coverage.py works well, and I want it to properly measure any Python program, but there are some situations it can't cope with.
 This page details some known problems, with possible courses of action, and links to coverage.py bug reports with more information.